All Episodes

-Um just as a side note side note before we get started with Senator Rand Paul, who has now uh put forth a new bill to protect our freedoms called the Freedom of Speech Protection Act.
+Just as a side note before we get started with Senator Rand Paul, who has now put forth a new bill to protect our freedoms called the Freedom of Speech Protection Act.

 I'll get to that in a second.

-I had an opportunity to get an early early well pre-publish on a lot of the book.
+I had an opportunity to get an early, well, pre-publish on a lot of the book.

-And uh, you know, my take on this is here you have Senator Rand Paul, never wanted to shy away from a controversy, uh, especially on the issue of COVID.
+And, you know, my take on this is here you have Senator Ram Paul, never wanted to shy away from a controversy, especially on the issue of COVID.

-And uh he was one of the few voices that actually knows something about natural immunity, he's also a medical doctor on top of being a senator, and uh he would not bow at the altar of Anthony Fauci, uh told the American people they were being lied to.
+And he would not bow at the altar of Anthony Fauci, told the American people they were being lied to.

 Oh, if you get the shot, you'll never get COVID.

-Remember that lie was told over and over and over again, or the lies about the wet markets being the origins of COVID, uh, when in fact it was the NIH through the Eco uh Health Alliance, uh, our taxpayer money that was funding this Wuhan Virology lab where everybody knew that coronavirus research took place and gain of function research took place.
+Remember, that lie was told over and over and over again, or the lies about the wet markets being the origins of COVID, when in fact it was the NIH through the Eco Health Alliance, our taxpayer money that was funding this Wuhan Virology lab where everybody knew that coronavirus research took place and gain of function research took place.

 And you couldn't even discuss possible therapeutics at a time when we had nothing.

-And he exposes how the communist Chinese and our weak compliant government officials put politics above real science and then shame people that dared to even ask questions about some of these issues.
+And he exposes how the communist Chinese and our weak complying government officials put politics above real science and then shame people that dared to even ask questions about some of these issues.

 Anyway, I just put that out there as a side note because I had an opportunity to look at an early copy of it when it does come out.

-Uh, we look forward to having Rand Paul back on the program just to talk about that.
+We look forward to having Ram Paul back on the program just to talk about that.

-Uh he's on today to discuss this new bill protecting our freedoms called the Freedoms of Speech Protection Act.
+He's on today to discuss this new bill protecting our freedoms called the Freedom of Speech Protection Act.

-Now we've been following the case, then started by now Senator, then Attorney General Eric Schmidt in Missouri, um, and the judge put an injunction restricting the Biden administration from collaborating with social media companies to censor and suppress constitutionally protected speech, like we had in the lead up to the 2020 presidential election.
+And the judge put an injunction restricting the Biden administration from collaborating with social media companies to censor and suppress constitutionally protected speech like we had in the lead up to the 2020 presidential election.

-Uh anyway, this week Senator Paul introduced this legislation to prohibit federal employees and contractors from using those positions to censor and attack freedom of speech uh guaranteed by our first amendment.
+Anyway, this week, Senator Paul introduced this legislation to prohibit federal employees and contractors from using those positions to censor and attack freedom of speech guaranteed by our First Amendment.

 And the bill will impose mandatory severe penalties for those individuals that violate the law.

-Senator Rand Paul of Kentucky joins us now.
+Senator Ram Paul of Kentucky joins us now.

 Senator, how are you?